If you’re tired of going into “PANIC” mode while running your agency, this article is for you.

 8) Create “Office Hours” to make it easier to meet regularly.

 It’s hard—yet important—to make time to meet with prospective candidates.
-Holding regular Office Hours makes it easier to say “yes” to meetings with people who aren’t an obvious fit but who could be a match.
+Holding public Office Hours on a recurring basis makes it easier to say “yes” to meetings with people who aren’t an obvious fit but who could be a match.

 That’s how I hired my second Account Coordinator in 2010—the first person quit 8 months into the job.
 I had a great new hire start a month later—because we’d already done a speculative coffee several months earlier, before I knew I needed to hire her.

-For more on the topic, read my article on how to start your own Office Hours.
+For more on the topic, read my article on how to start your own public Office Hours, including virtual options.

 Keep in mind that for top-choice candidates, you should make time around their schedule—including meeting before or after the workday.
 Your willingness to be flexible goes a long way when someone’s a strong candidate with options.